 Data joined Watsi on February 24th, 2015.
 12 other people also joined Watsi on that day!
-Data's most recent donation traveled 8,200 miles to support Misgune, a baby boy from Ethiopia, to fund anorectal surgery.
+Data's most recent donation traveled 8,500 miles to support Bright, a toddler from Kenya, to fund hernia repair so he can feel well.